Accessibility Testing Tutorial (A Complete Step By Step Guide)

 Conclusion

-Accessibility testing simply explains how easily one can navigate, access and understand software.
-It is for all type of users.
-The tester should do the testing from the perspective of everyone.
+Accessibility testing explains how easily one can navigate, access and understand software.
+This is for all kinds of users.
+The tester should include everyone’s perspective while performing the testing.

-In the next part of this tutorial series, we will introduce you to a few more web accessibility testing tools and techniques, so please stay with us.
+In the next part of this tutorial series, we will introduce you to a few more web accessibility testing tools and techniques, so make sure to check it out.

 NEXT Tutorial